drmowinckels/drmowinckels.github.io/content/blog/2018/12-13-christmas-tree-in-ggplot/index.md

 slug: "christmas-tree-in-ggplot"
 aliases:
   - '/blog/2018-12-13-christmas-tree-in-ggplot'
+summary:  Rladies.org showed me this cool thing a stats professor does each Christmas at the end of his visualisation lecture, I knew I had to do it!
+You can see all the lovely submissions he has [here](http://smarterpoland.pl/index.php/2017/12/christmas-trees/).
 ---

 It's Christmas!
 And I love Christmas!
 Pretty snow, cozy fires, fairy lights, family, friends and love.
 It's just filled with all times of lovely things.